-A husband and wife each have their own exclusion amounts that shelter their estates from Federal and state estate tax ation.
-If the couple's combined assets are greater than the exemption amount set by the Congress or the Massachusetts Legislature, and one spouse dies before estate tax planning steps are taken, the couple may end up wasting a valuable exemption amount.
+A husband and wife each have their own exclusion amounts that can shelter their estates from Federal and state estate taxation.The federal estate tax exemption amount is portable, meaning that a surviving spouse and use the deceased spouse's unused exemption.
+But in Massachusetts if one spouse dies before estate tax planning steps are taken, and the couple has assets worth more than $2 million, the couple may end up wasting a valuable exemption amount.

-This happens to couples who are lulled into a false sense of security by federal and Massachusetts revenue regulations that allow you to give everything to your spouse estate-tax-free.
-But if your estate is worth more than $1 million, the unlimited marital deduction simply postpones the estate tax.
-When the second spouse dies, his or her estate will include both spouse's assets, and there will be only a single exemption amount!
-This can result in a federal and/or Massachusetts estate tax that could have been easily avoided with a bypass trust.
+This happens when a married couple relies on Massachusetts tax rules that allow a person to leave any amount to their spouse free of estate tax.
+When the estate is worth more than $2 million, the unlimited marital deduction simply postpones the estate tax.
+When the second spouse dies, his or her estate will include both spouse's assets, and there will be only a single exemption amount.
+This can result in a Massachusetts estate tax that could have been easily avoided with a bypass trust.

-The A - B trust strategy can save the two exclusion amounts.
+The A - B trust strategy uses the two exclusion amounts.
 Upon the death of the first spouse, the marital trust receives the marital deduction amount for use by the surviving spouse.

 The second trust, the family trust, receives the rest of the estate.
 Assets up to the federal estate tax exemption amount can be left to any non-spouse beneficiary in the family trust, and there will be no estate tax on the estate of the first spouse to die.

 Then, if the amount remaining in the marital trust is less than the surviving spouse's exemption amount, there will be no estate tax due upon the death of the surviving spouse.
-The Federal Estate Tax repeal could hurt the surviving spouse of someone dying in 2010 if the couple has a Marital Trust/Bypass Trust Plan.
-The wording of the documents may leave all the assets to the bypass trust, cutting out the surviving spouse.
-If you already have an A / B Trust plan, you should have the wording of the Trusts reviewed.
 The two trusts can be funded in several ways:

 - assets can be passed from the decedent's will to either of the trusts